ActiveLearn Secondary: Purchase Terms and Conditions

 Pearson shall not provide access to or disclose any Customer Personal Data to a subcontractor or other third party without Customer's prior authorisation.
 Notwithstanding the foregoing, Customer specifically authorises the engagement of Pearson's affiliates as subprocessors.
 In addition, Customer generally authorises Pearson to engage third parties to process Customer Personal Data provided that Pearson imposes data protection terms to an equivalent standard as provided for under this Agreement.

-7.9.1 If requested by Customer, and no more than once annually, Pearson will make available to Customer all reasonably appropriate information necessary to demonstrate compliance with the obligations laid down in this Schedule and allow for and contribute to audits, including inspections, conducted by Customer or another auditor mandated by Customer.
+7.9.1 If requested by Customer, and no more than once annually, Pearson will make available to Customer all reasonably appropriate information necessary to demonstrate compliance with the obligations laid down in these Terms & Conditions and allow for and contribute to audits, including inspections, conducted by Customer or another auditor mandated by Customer.